Use SSL connections between Dispatcher and the render computer:

 If you are using a third-party CA, send the newreq.pem file to the CA to sign.
 If you are acting as the CA, continue to step 3.

-Enter the following command to sign the certificate using the certificate of your CA:
+To sign the certificate using the certificate of your CA, enter the following command:

 ./CA.sh -sign

-Repeat steps 2 and 3 to create a new certificate and a new public key for the Dispatcher module.
+Repeat steps 2 and 3 to create a certificate and a public key for the Dispatcher module.
 Ensure that you use a Common Name that is specific to the Dispatcher instance.

-Use the following commmand to convert the render certificate, which is a PEM file, to a PKCS#12 file.
+Use the following command to convert the render certificate, which is a PEM file, to a PKCS#12 file.
 Also include the certificate of the CA that signed the render certificate:

 In a terminal window, change the current directory to the location of the render certificate and private key.

-Enter the following commmand to convert the render certificate, which is a PEM file, to a PKCS#12 file.
+To convert the render certificate, which is a PEM file, to a PKCS#12 file, enter the following command.
 Also include the certificate of the CA that signed the render certificate:

 openssl pkcs12 -export -in rendercert.pem -inkey renderkey.pem -certfile demoCA/cacert.pem -out rendercert.p12